amansinghnishad/DashPoint/client/README.md

 ## Features

+- **Conversational Interface**: Natural language commands for all dashboard actions - just type "add note..." or "create task..." and let AI handle it
 - **Sticky Notes**: Create, edit, drag & drop colorful sticky notes
 - **Todo List**: Manage tasks with priorities, due dates, and completion tracking
 - **YouTube Player**: Add YouTube videos to playlist and watch them in the dashboard